Electrical calculator · air mover / drying / placement

 What should I verify before acting on the result?

 Check room volume, duct length, static pressure, intake and exhaust position, make-up air and the supply available for continuous fan operation.
-If any assumption is uncertain, use the result as a prompt to investigate rather than as permission to energise.
+If any assumption is uncertain, use the result as a prompt to investigate rather than as clearance to switch on.

 What does an amber or red result usually mean?